GoogleContainerTools/kpt-functions-catalog/examples/upsert-resource/simple/README.md

 ### Expected result

 Check the resource with name `myService` is replaced with input resource.
+The value of field `app` is updated.

 ```sh
 $ kpt cfg cat simple/